jpgsaraceni/session-management/Lesson_1/README.md

 This tag is used to add a hidden field, that *can't be seen or modified by the user*, to a form.
 For more details, check out the [MDN documentation.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/hidden)

-In this activity, we used the hidden input to send a token, that will be used for session control in the next activities.
+In this activity, we used the hidden input to send a token, that will be used for session management in the next activities.
 The token was generated with the current time (in miliseconds since 01/01/1970) and the username, to be unique for any user accessing the page.